How to Use Caulk {The Complete Guide!}

 It depends on where your concrete is and what you’re sealing.
 If it’s an outdoor project that will be exposed to a lot of weather, I’d recommend you use Dynaflex Ultra Exterior Sealant.
 If it’s less exposed to the elements, I’d go with the Extreme Stretch Sealant.
 However, it should be noted that neither of these is recommended for use on horizontal surfaces – for that, or applications that will receive traffic, Concrete and Mortar Sealant or 3.0 Concrete would be recommended.

-First of all, you should always make sure to choose a caulk that fits the type of project you’re working on (the guide above should help!).
+First of all, you should always make sure to choose one that fits the type of project you’re working on (the guide above should help!).

-If you know you’re using the right type of caulk and you’re still dealing with cracking or splitting, then it’s likely because your line of caulk is too small.
-Some amount of shrinkage is normal and totally expected with all caulk – so a too-thin line is where you’ll run into problems!
-A super thin line is also more susceptible to cracking, and this can happen if you remove too much caulk when smoothing it out with your finger.
+If you know you’re using the right type and you’re still dealing with cracking or splitting, then it’s likely because your line of caulk is too small.
+Some amount of shrinkage is normal and totally expected.
+So, a too-thin line is where you’ll run into problems!
+This can happen if you remove too much when smoothing it out with your finger.
 Try a thicker line next time!

 And that’s it!
 If you have questions, be sure to drop them in the comments and I’ll update the post as needed.